-Standard Britannia-level staterooms range in size from 152 to 269 square feet and include small refrigerators.
-All ships have cabins with third and fourth berths in multiple categories; only Queen Mary 2 has interconnecting staterooms.
+Standard Britannia cabins range in size from 152 to 269 square feet and include small refrigerators suitable for storing milk and baby food.
+All ships have cabins with third and fourth berths in multiple categories; only Queen Mary 2 has interconnecting staterooms that are suited to larger families.
 Extra berths can either be convertible sofa beds or beds that pull down from the ceiling, so be sure to inquire about the specific configuration when booking your cabin.
 Book a suite for the most space.

 High chairs are available in all dining venues, but booster seats are not.
 The ships' stores occasionally carry a limited supply of diapers, but as stock is not guaranteed, it's best to bring your own.

-Baby baths, bottle warmers and sterilizers are available upon request.
+Baby baths, bottle warmers and sterilizers are available to loan, upon request.**

-Onboard restaurants carry baby food (Hipp & Hipp Organic Stages 1 and 2) in a variety of flavors and will also blend food for babies on request -- all free of charge.
+Onboard restaurants carry baby food (Hipp & Hipp Organic Stages 1 and 2) in a variety of flavors and the galleys will blend food for babies on request -- all free of charge.
 The main dining rooms offer kids menus as well.

 Be sure to escort your little one to the Children's Tea -- a light supper, not fancy afternoon tea -- served in the Lido buffet restaurant (Queen Elizabeth and Victoria) or Chef's Galley (Queen Mary 2).
 Hours vary by ship but range from 4:45 p.m. to 5:45 p.m.
 The tea is served as a buffet of kids' favorites, including baked beans, vegetables, salad and pizza, with baby food and milk also available.

 Minimum Age to Sail

 The minimum age to sail is six months old.
 Babies must be at least 12 months old on transatlantic, Panama Canal and Hawaii itineraries.